Brightest Stars

 Corona Borealis in skylore

 In the ancient Greek myth, the C-shaped pattern of Corona Borealis represented a crown given by Dionysus to Princess Ariadne, daughter of Minos of Crete.
 Ariadne later married Dionysus, the Greek god of fertility and wine, and she’s said to have worn the crown to her wedding.
-Later, Dionysus is said to have placed her crown in the heavens to commemorate the wedding.
+Later, Dionysus placed her crown in the heavens to commemorate the wedding.

 Alphecca in science

 By the way, the famous Pleiades star cluster sits almost opposite Alphecca (and Corona Borealis) on the sky’s dome.
 Also starting in mid-November, the Pleiades cluster appears in the east-northeast after dusk, crosses the sky during the night, then gleams over the west-northwest sky before dawn.
-The Pleiades and Corona Borealis trade places in the sky after about 12 hours time.
+Thus the Pleiades and Corona Borealis trade places in the sky after about 12 hours.
 In later November, look for these two star formations at about 6 p.m. local clock time, then note that they have switched positions around 6 a.m. local clock time.

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!

 Bottom line: Alphecca is the brightest star in the constellation Corona Borealis the Northern Crown.
-This star is sometimes called Gemma, which means the jewel of the crown.
+Also, This star is known as Gemma, which means the jewel of the crown.

 Read more about Algol is the demon star